 The examples cited below involve activities external to University employment, and thus may present the appearance of a financial Conflict of Interest, but have little or no potential for affecting the objectivity of the Covered Employee's performance of University Employment Responsibilities; at most, some such situations could prompt questions about Conflict of Commitment.

-2. Activities Requiring Disclosure for Administrative Review and Approval
+2. Activities Requiring Disclosure for Review and Approval

 The examples cited below suggest a possibility of conflicting interests that can impair objectivity, but disclosure and resulting analysis of relationships may render the activity permissible and may result in the establishment of an approved management plan.

-3. Activities Generally not Allowable that Require Approval and Conflict Management Plan
+3. Activities Generally not Allowable / Approval & Conflict Management Plan

 The examples cited below involve situations that are not generally permissible because they involve potential financial Conflict of Interest or they present obvious opportunities or inducements to favor personal interests over University interests.
 Before proceeding with such an endeavor, the Covered Employee would have to demonstrate that in fact his/her objectivity would not be affected, University interests otherwise would not be damaged, and an approved Conflict of Interest management plan is in place.